Govern clinical risk across private hospitals, insurers, and the NHS

 An insurer authorises treatment.
 The referral enters the provider's system.
 Whether the patient was actually seen, and what happened, remains invisible until a claim arrives.

 These failures are not caused by negligence.
 They are caused by infrastructure that was never designed to govern handovers across organisational boundaries.
+Practising Privileges create accountability for individual consultants — but nothing governs the transitions between hospital groups, insurers, and the NHS.

 The Seven Flows exist to close these gaps.